ionelmc/cookiecutter-pylibrary/README.rst

 cookiecutter-pylibrary
 ======================

 `Cookiecutter <https://github.com/audreyr/cookiecutter>`_ template for a Python python library.
+This is largely designed to address this `blog post about packaging python libraries <http://blog.ionelmc.ro/2014/05/25/python-packaging/>`_.

 * BSD 2-clause license.
 * Travis-CI_ and Coveralls_ for continuous testing and coverage tracking.